simp/pupmod-simp-ima/README.md

 ### This is a SIMP module

-This module is a component of the [System Integrity Management Platform](https://github.com/NationalSecurityAgency/SIMP), a compliance-management framework built on Puppet.
+This module is a component of the [System Integrity Management Platform](https://simp-project.com), a compliance-management framework built on Puppet

 If you find any issues, they may be submitted to our [bug tracker](https://simp-project.atlassian.net/).